giangkhuat/Problems-solved-on-HackerRank/README.md

    * Passed 15/15 test cases
 ---
    **24. Sparse Array (Medium)**
    * **Problem Statement**:There is a collection of input strings and a collection of query strings.
 For each query string, determine how many times it occurs in the list of input strings.
    * Time Complexity: O(n+m)
    * Space Complexity: O(1)
    * Passed 15/15 test cases
+---
+   **25. Absolute Value Sort (from Pramp)**
+   * **Problem Statement**:Given an array of integers arr, write a function absSort(arr), that sorts the array according to the absolute values of the numbers in arr.
+If two numbers have the same absolute value, sort them according to sign, where the negative numbers come before the positive numbers.
+   * Time Complexity: O(nlogn)
+   * Space Complexity: O(1)
+---
+   **26. Check BST(Problem from Leetcode)**
+   * Check if a given tree is BST
+---
+   **27. Flatten Dictionary (Hard - Leetcode)**
+   * **Problem Statement**: Given a dictionary dict, write a function flattenDictionary that returns a flattened version of it .
+   * Passed 6/6 Test cases
+   * Time Complexity: O(N)
+   * Space Complexity: O(n)
+ ---
+   **28. Shifted Array Search (Medium - Leetcode)**
+   * Given shiftArr and an integer num, implement a function shiftedArrSearch that finds and returns the index of num in shiftArr.
+If num isn’t in shiftArr, return -1.
+Assume that the offset can be any value between 0 and arr.length - 1.
+   * Passed 6/6 test cases
+   * Time Complexity: O(logn) using binary search